joernroeder/joern-131119/README.md

 Navigate to [http://localhost:3000](http://localhost:3000)

-Due to tailwinds file watcher, which gets started in a second process the initial load might be a blank screen.
-Reload any your're good to go.
+Due to tailwinds file watcher, which gets started in a second process and sometimes takes a while, the browser might load be a blank screen initially.
+Simply reload any your're good to go.

 ### Testing